poshsecurity/PlasterTemplate-PSModule/contributing.md

 Here are some guidelines for contributing to this project.
 They are not hard rules, just guidelines.

 ## Code of Conduct

-Every project should aim to have a [code of conduct](code-of-conduct.md) that establishes how the project is governed and how everyone involved is expected to behave.
+This project maintains a [code of conduct](code-of-conduct.md) that establishes how the project is governed and how everyone involved is expected to behave.

 You can report unacceptable behavior to [<%= $PLASTER_PARAM_EmailAddress %>](mailto:<%= $PLASTER_PARAM_EmailAddress %>).